devtron-labs/utilities/eksctl-configs/README.md

 - Here if you provide `yes` as input it will take input `vpc-id` , `total number of private subnets`
 - Take input `subnet name` and its `subnet id` for private subnets.
 - Next input `total number of public subnets`.
-- Next input `subnet name` and its `subnet id` after that it will provision eks with existing vpc and subnets which are provided.
+- Next input `subnet name` and its `subnet id` for public subnets after that it will provision eks with existing vpc and subnets which are provided.

 ### Manually creating Kubeconfig for a Cluster